Edsby & User Data

-Users of Edsby deserve to know how their information is stored in Edsby, who owns it and how it’s being used.
+End users of the Edsby platform deserve to know how their information is stored, who owns it and how it’s being used.

 Edsby is a cloud-based software service that modernizes how educators, students and parents engage with each other.
 It is used by national, state and provincial governments, public school districts and private school organizations.
 Edsby is selected by these organizations, often through a formal competitive procurement process and rigorous evaluation of many factors including privacy and security of student data.
 Edsby is managed by the education organization as one part of the suite of technology solutions that every education organization requires.